Minjares/Obsidian_Vault/Machine Learning/Week 4/Lagrange Relaxation, Duality and the Dual Formulation of Support Vector Macines SVM.md

 \min_x \{  F(\mathbf{x}) +af(x)\}
 $$
 Where a $\geq$ 0 is called a Lagrange multiplier and $L(\mathbf{x},a) = F(x)+af(x)$  is called the Lagranian.

+Basically in Langrange the constraint is moved, eliminated as a constraint and inserted in the objective function.

+The larger the value of f of x, the more positive its value.
+The larger the value of our Lagrangian of our objective function as a whole.

 - The objective will be penalized when the constraint is violated, unless a = 0, so we will be searching for solution that does not violate the constraint.
 	- We need to choose appropriate values for $a_i$ to ensure that the penalty is large enough.